AnimaRain/ShootAR/README.md

   * go to `File` –> `Build Settings...`
   * press the `Player Settings...` button
   * got to the `Inspector` tab and find the `Publishing Settings`
-  * if you have a keystore file:
-    * choose `Use Existing Keystore`, press `Browse Keystore` and select the file
-    * enter the keystore password that you have been provided
-    * choose your key alias and enter your password
   * if you don't have a keystore file, you can create your own:
     * choose `Create a new Keystore...`, press `Browse Keystore` and type the name of the file to be created
     * type the new keystore password twice
+  * if you have a keystore file:
+    * choose `Use Existing Keystore`, press `Browse Keystore` and select the file
+    * enter the keystore password
+  * if you don't have a key:
     * open the drop–down menu next to *Alias* and select `Create a new key...`
     * fill the form that has popped up and hit `Create Key`
+  * choose your key alias
   * enter your key password
   * return to the *Build Settings* window
   * (recommended) set compression method to `LZ4HC`